 On Tools

-These tools don’t have clear boundaries and aren’t able to be defined just as an object or subject and its intended purpose, because we the user decide or mutate their boundaries as we go along using them: friends, family, beliefs, rationalizations, drugs, anger, love.
+These tools don’t have clear boundaries.
+They aren’t able to be defined just as an object used by a subject for a defined purpose.
+This is because we as the user decide and mutate the tool’s boundaries as we go along using them: friends, family, beliefs, rationalizations, drugs, anger, love.
+You could lazily call these tools “abstractions”, but they’re more like stories — stories formed by connecting a lineage of meaningful events associated with personal or shared experiences coalescing into an existential consensus we take as the tool’s effective definition.

-These tools are all of a kind which move our minds - ideally to a desired state – to get us through the day, to get us through life.
-We humans are the first to be able to handle them and, as tools are defined, use them.
+I say “effective” because, though it’s not explicit, we are all continuously updating or wholly changing the definition of these tools.
+And we do this for our own survival, because these are the tools which lever our body to move our minds - ideally to a desired state – They get us through the day.
+Get us through life.
+As our creations, we humans are the first and only ones able to wield these kinds of tools and, as tools are defined, use them.

-Now it’s important to mention here that there’s absolutely nothing wrong with that!
+This is who we are!
 We are humans.
-Our decidedly distinguished advantage is that we can create, use, and share tools… Everything we interact with in life is shaped into a tool for us in one way or another and there’s nothing we can do to change that.
+Our decidedly distinguished advantage is the vast extent in which we can create, use, and share tools.
+Everything we interact with in life is shaped by us into a tool to be used in one way or another and there’s nothing we can do to change that.
 You are a monkey if you don’t.

 Availability

-We are obviously limited to only the tools we can reach and grab – the things closest to you.
-If you extend your reach or increase the quantity of the things around you, the more tools you will have available.
+We are obviously limited to only the tools we can reach and grab – the things closest to you (mentally and physically).
+If you extend your reach or increase the quantity of the things around you, the more tools you will have available, but you still only have a limited number of appendages in which to grab them.

 Most times this availability is a curse.
 You become the cliche “To the man with a hammer, everything is a nail”.
-This is why it’s so important to expand the tools closest to you.
+You repeatedly use only the tools easiest for you to grab.
+This is why it’s so important to expand the tools closest to you, your avail.
 They define your limitations.
 They define your potential.
 They define your versatility.

 Versatility (or Using a Spoon to Spread Butter)